martin-deploy-2/how-i-would-k8s/README.md

   🔧 Jenkinsfile
 ```

 Splitting the Git repositories by layers instead of by silos makes a big difference to the pipelines.
 If the pipeline of each application repo was building a single container image and chart unconditionally, it is no longer acceptable to rebuild all the images on the slightest change.
 This adds complexity to the mono pipelines in order to compute which container images and charts have to be rebuilt.
 Refactoring the pipeline with a loop makes it more rigid, but reduces duplication to the point that it is possible to add more container images and charts with zero pipeline code maintenance cost!
-This also means that cloning the mono repo will be slower as new applications pile up.
+This also means that cloning the mono repo on each pipeline run will be slower as new applications pile up.

 Having all container manifests or charts in a single repo makes it easier to change multiple of them in one go.
 The branching model is also impacted: you have to catter for the fact that the branches now cover all the container images or charts.
 In practice, it feels wrong to separate bricks that are so tightly coupled.
 The majority of changes will span a single chart, or a container image and its deploying chart.
 You will end up making changes to 2 branches in 2 repositories.